determin1st/vim-fullscreen-windows/README.md

 [![FullScreen](https://raw.githack.com/determin1st/vim-fullscreen-windows/master/logo.png)](https://youtu.be/ER5JYFKkYDg)

-# About
+# about

-A super-simple vim plugin script and two compiled dlls which expose two global functions:
+this is a vim plugin that allows to maximize gvim editor window and also span it full screen with these functions:

-- ToggleFullScreen() to toggle fullscreen mode for gvim
+- `ToggleMaximize()` maximizes window or gets back to normal
-- ToggleMaximize() to maximize window or bring it back to normal
+- `ToggleFullScreen()` gets in and out of fullscreen

 This is an assembly, all original files included.